-Anymail replaces djrill.signals.webhook_event with anymail.signals.tracking for delivery tracking events.
-(It does not currently handle inbound message webhooks.)
-Anymail parses and normalizes the event data passed to the signal receiver: see Tracking sent mail status.
+Anymail replaces djrill.signals.webhook_event with anymail.signals.tracking for delivery tracking events, and anymail.signals.inbound for inbound events.
+Anymail parses and normalizes the event data passed to the signal receiver: see Tracking sent mail status and Receiving mail.

 The equivalent of Djrill's data parameter is available to your signal receiver as event.esp_event, and for most events, the equivalent of Djrill's event_type parameter is event.esp_event['event'].
-But consider working with Anymail's normalized AnymailTrackingEvent instead.
+But consider working with Anymail's normalized AnymailTrackingEvent and AnymailInboundEvent instead for easy portability to other ESPs.